Psychtoolbox-3/psychtoolbox-3.github.com/docs/ComputePhotopigmentBleaching.md

               varying signal.
 This breaks old usage that allowed
               computing steady state bleaching for a set of vector
               inputs, but I think that is OK.
+08/19/19 dhb  Added some information about Burkhardt (1994) to header
+              comment, and inserted a stub to use that information if
+              someone does the work to put the number from it into the
+              right units.
+         dhb  Reorganized some code relative to source switch statement.
+Because
+              there was only one case this didn't matter, but now I think it
+              is right if more cases.